usgs/shakemap-scenarios/README.md

     logs[i] = run_one_old_shakemap(id_str[i])

 ```
-Note: just running shakemap without this helper function probably will not work.
+Note: just running ShakeMap 3.5 programs without this helper function probably
+will not work.
 Also, if anything goes wrong, the list of logs can be helpful for
 troubleshooting.

 ### Transfer